The Top Conversion Goals for Association Marketing Leaders

 These resources may be required for employment in a field and could be offered at a discount for members.

 To best convert for these important revenue streams, associations must focus their advertising efforts on awareness.
-Making sure your audience is aware that these resources are valuable to their career is all it takes to get a purchase.
+Making sure your audience is aware these resources are valuable to their career is all it takes to get a purchase.

 Another common conversion for associations is event registrations.